andresfgc/P4-REMS/README.md

 ### Bugs

 Solved Bugs
-* My "get_name_data" function was accepting all kind of values, I fixed it by adding "isalpha()" inside the if statement.
-* My "display_ranking" function was not letting me show the score Value next to the name because it was an integrer and my function was looking for strings to make the ranking tab.
-I fixed it by converting the top_ten variable again to str before the for loop.
-* my "game" function was allowing to write the same coordinate indefinitely to increase the score.
-I fixed it by adding a list that collects the given coordinates.
-With the help of this list I was able to use an if statement to check if both the row and the column had already been called before and if yes then re-ask for new coordinates without adding score.
+* When deleting a project, the properties corresponding to that project were not deleted.
+Whitin the property model, the variable project was added, which with this option **on_delete=models.CASCADE** deletes all the properties related to the project.
+The same method was used in the tickets once the corresponding property was deleted.
+* The view of the tables in projects and properties pages wasn't responsive enough on mobile devices.
+CCS was added to make it responsive for most mobiles devices, for the smallest screens you wont be able to see the edit and delete botton completely but it is possible to move the oveview to the left in order to see them fully.

 Remaining Bugs
-* the ranking does not update names and scores during the same interaction.
-In case the user makes it into the top 10, he/she must first end the interaction and then start a new one.
+* User can't save the ticket of the slug is not written correctly.
+Example, for House 22J user has to write "House-22J".
+* User can access to the projects, properties, tickets pages without using authentification, but only using the corresponding URLs.
+This will break the application in some cases like for example when adding a comment without euthentification.
+* Event if user uploads a new image, it is still not possible to change the image in the ticket.

 ### Validator Testing
 * PEP8